 A research project by the Archive of African Music – Institute of Ethnology and African Studies at the University of Mainz in cooperation with the National Archive of Namibia Windhoek

 Research on theatre scenes in West and East Africa

 This research project investigates the theatre and performance scenes in West Africa (Togo, Benin and Niger) and East Africa (Kenya, Tanzania and Madagascar).
 On the occasion of the 130th anniversary of the German protectorate treaties with Togo and Cameroon, the Volksbühne is planning a project that highlights Germany’s colonial involvement in Africa.
 The researchers will work to contact and enlist the support of cooperative partners, artists and performers for this project.

 A research project by the Volksbühne on Rosa-Luxemburg Platz

 Preparatory research for an exhibition

 This project reconstructs the expedition of the German scholar Josef Peter Audebert who was commissioned by a museum of natural history to conduct research in Madagascar around 1870.
 In cooperation with contemporary Madagascan artists, the organizers prepared an exhibition at the Kunstverein Heidelberg which examines Audebert’s accounts of his travels from the perspective of contemporary artists.
 Rudolf Herz and Julia Wahren wanted to know how today's Madagascans artistically comment on Audebert's reports.
 In conversation with the film-makers there commenced an exciting intercultural discourse.
-Visit the website www.hdkv.de for more informations about the studio exhibition "Vazaha".
+Visit the website www.hdkv.de (external link, opens in a new window) for more informations about the studio exhibition "Vazaha".

 A research project by the Heidelberg Kunstverein